 When Should We Use 56mm F1.2 R?

-56mm F1.2 R was the first lens I bought when I bought the X-T1 about 4 years ago.
+A 56mm F1.2 R was the first lens I bought when I bought the X-T1 about 4 years ago.
 Up until today, this is still my top favorite lens.
-It's very sharp at wide open and the bokeh is very smooth.
+It's very sharp at wide open, and the bokeh is very smooth.
 It often gives you a dreamy feeling right out of the camera.

 Victoria Photoshoot using 56mm F1.2 & 35mm F2

 How Much Room Do You Need to Shoot With 56mm F1.2?

 The 56mm F1.2 has a minimum focus distance is 2.3ft (0.7m), which means it needs a bit more room to operate and frame a portrait.
 For example, if you are in a coffee shop sitting across a table, 56mm F1.2 won't get the focus of the model sitting across you.